timmattison/quick-deploy-java/README.md

 This is a Python script that makes it easier to deploy Java applications to Elastic Beanstalk.
 It supports deploying a single application or multiple applications into a single instance.

+## Requirements

+You must be running EB CLI tools version 3.4.7 or greater

 ## CAUTION

 This script **_deletes everything in the parent directory of your `.elasticbeanstalk` directory_** except for `.gitignore`, `.ebextensions`, and `.elasticbeanstalk`.